Adige-Calculations/OpenFOAM-handbook/src/11_run-in-parallel/README.md

 ```console
 pkill \<processName\>
 ```
-if for some reason the process does not close, given the fact OpenFOAM processes are not vital for the system you can force the kill using :
+if for some reason the process does not close, given the fact OpenFOAM® processes are not vital for the system you can force the kill using :
 ```console
 kill -9